Coral Sea: Playbook Edition

 By Mike Bennighof, Ph.D.

-Second World War at Sea: Coral Sea remains one of our best-selling games (second only to Jutland), selling so well that eventually we ran out of the gigantic stockpile of pieces we accumulated back when we were importing game parts by the container load.
+Second World War at Sea: Coral Sea remains one of our best-selling games (second only to Jutland).
+It went through a boxed edition, a Playbook edition using the massive stockpile of pieces from the boxed edition (accumulated back when we were importing game parts by the container load), and finally a reprint of the Playbook with a new set of die-cut, silky-smooth pieces.

-A few years ago, we switched from boxed to Playbook format, and we’re keeping that.
-The rules and scenarios are very good, the map outstanding, and it has very nice color play-aids.
-Coral Sea’s Playbook Edition was a perfect introduction to the Second World War at Sea series, and as both designer and publisher I found it a very satisfying project.
+Both versions of the Playbook have the same rules and scenarios, which are are very good and I saw no reason to revise them (this is unusual for me).
+The map is outstanding, and the game has very nice color play-aids.
+Coral Sea’s Playbook Edition is a perfect introduction to the Second World War at Sea series, and as both designer and publisher I found it a very satisfying project.
 The game said exactly what I wished it to say, exactly the way I hoped it would come out.
 That doesn’t happen very often, in this or any other business.

-The one thing I would have changed, given the chance, was the set of playing pieces.
-They still carried old-style artwork, which was perfectly suitable when they were printed.
-But that happened in 2008, and a lot has changed since then.
+The playing pieces finally match the quality of the rest of the game.
 The printing process we use now is much, much sharper; the pieces have that fine silky-smooth finish and are die-cut with blades so incredibly sharp that they only need a gentle push to sink through the core - there’s no more elephant-footprint mangling on the back where they were hit with the force of 10,000 hammers.

 So what’s made Coral Sea such a popular game, as wargames go?